Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

-My goal was to construct a remote temperature monitor cheap enough to have one (or more) in every room of the house, allowing for fine-grained HVAC control, presence detection, and other stuff.
+My goal was to construct a remote temperature monitor cheap enough to have one (or more) in every room of the house, allowing for fine-grained HVAC control, presence detection, and other fun stuff.

 ![Sensor on Perfboard](https://github.com/Jachimo/cheap-home-sensors/blob/WIP/docs/images/proto_front.jpg)